What is Advent?

 Advent is defined by the arrival of something or someone notable, but it also assumes a journey.
 When we think of Christmas and the incarnation of Jesus, we appropriately gravitate to His journey from Heaven to us.
 However, during Advent it is also appropriate for us to think of other biblical characters, as well as our own journey to God.

 Calvary's Advent guide follows key individuals through a portion of their biblical narrative, observing their obedience to God in bringing about His ultimate plan of redemption.
 Each week also asks you to consider how their stories impact your own.
 Together we will see how God redeems pain, blesses obedience, and provides for us as we wait on Him - and ultimately how He fulfills all His promises in Jesus.

-You can print the Advent Guide cards today or pick up a copy of the Guide in the back of the Sanctuary, beginning November 18.
+You can print the Advent Guide cards at home or pick up a copy of the Guide in the back of the Sanctuary, beginning November 18.
 Please note that this is the same guide made available in 2017.

 What is an Advent Wreath?

 An Advent wreath is commonly used, both in church settings and in private homes.
 It is a simple wreath with four candles arranged around the perimeter, with a central white candle to commemorate Christ’s birth.
 Each week of Advent, an additional candle is lit until Christmas Eve, when all of the candles are lit, including the central Christ candle.

 At Calvary, we follow the tradition of focusing on the virtues of hope, peace, joy and love for the four weeks of Advent.
 Usually the candles for hope, peace and love are purple (a symbol of the royalty of the awaited Christ) and the one for joy is pink or Introduction rose, but if you wish to create your own Advent wreath at home, you can use less traditional colors as needed.